isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 ##### S.T.E.A.M.
 Lab is a two-day learning and tinkering carnival for children and teens!

 Enjoy various interactive booths exploring thrilling experiences and new technologies, featuring virtual reality, robotics, gerontech and even deep space objects.
-You'll even get to redeem an exclusive S.T.E.A.M.
-Activity Pack when you learn and play at S.T.E.A.M.
+You'll even get to <a href="“#participate”">redeem an exclusive S.T.E.A.M.
+Activity Pack</a> when you learn and play at S.T.E.A.M.
 Lab!

 <center><table style="width:50%;">
 <tbody>